Gilbert, Arizona: Arts and culture

 The town's official tourism site, Discover Gilbert, highlights attractions for new and returning visitors.
 Sightseeing opportunities include the mural-clad brick walls, the color-changing water tower, waterways art, a solo gopher, and glowing benches.
-Gilbert also features an established theater, historical museum, and gallery.
+Gilbert also features the Hale Centre Theatre, historical museum, and gallery.

 9/11 Memorial

 Gilbert Town Hall is home to a 9/11 Memorial that features an eight-foot steel girder beam that held up the North Tower of the World Trade Center.
 Former Gilbert Fire Chief Collin DeWitt raised money for three years to create the memorial and bring the beam from New York City to Arizona.
 He drove to collect it himself along with then Assistant Fire Chief Jim Jobusch.

 The memorial's design angles the beam, putting it in reach of everyone.
 Four granite walls bear the names of those killed in the attacks.
 Concrete was poured in the shape of a pentagon for the memorial's foundation, and is surrounded by bricks that bear the names of some of those who donated to the memorial's creation.
 The memorial was unveiled in a ceremony on the attacks' 10th anniversary, on September 11, 2011.